-Effects of input subsidies on intensive versus extensive margin supply growth in Tanzania’s dairy sector: implications for greenhouse gas emissions savings from land use change
+Working title: Effects of input subsidies on intensive versus extensive margin supply growth in the Tanzania’s dairy sector: implications for greenhouse gas emissions savings from land use change

-James Hawkins

-November 2017
+James Hawkins, November 2017

-Lancaster Environment Centre

-Faculty of Science and Technology
+Lancaster Environment Centre, Faculty of Science and Technology, Lancaster University

-Lancaster University

 Introduction

 Production of milk for consumption and sale is an important contributor to the livelihoods of the rural population in East Africa (Thornton et al., 2009; Tubiello et al., 2007).
 Dairy cattle provide a higher rate of return relative to other livestock for smallholder crop-livestock households (Udo et al., 2015).
 Market analyses (e.g. Omamo et al, 2006) suggest that increasing production in the dairy sector provides a higher contribution to both agricultural and total GDP growth relative to other sectors, for countries in East Africa.
 The Tanzanian government intends to grow its livestock industry (Ministry of Livestock Development, 2006), and its livestock development policy has the purpose of increasing food security, stakeholder’s incomes, and contribution to the national economy (LSDP, 2011, vi).
-The government aims to improve productivity and efficiency, from primary production at farm level, through to transportation, processing, and distribution (LSDP, 2011), and efforts for achieving these goals include increasing the supply of improved (crossbred) cattle, promoting the animal feeds market, increasing access to finance and credit, and improving the regulatory efficiency of the value chain (MALF, 2016).
-The dairy sector also produces approximately 25% of total agricultural greenhouse gas (GHG) emissions in the country (FAO, 2017), and is a further source of indirect emissions through driving the conversion of forestry and grasslands to crop and pastureland (Carter et al., 2015; Pfeiffer et al., 2012).
-Meeting its climate objectives therefore requires that Tanzania implement policies in the dairy sector that allow for growth in milk production concurrent with declining GHG emissions.
+The government aims to improve productivity and efficiency, from primary production at farm level, through to transportation, processing, and distribution (LSDP, 2011), and efforts for achieving these goals include increasing the supply of improved (crossbred) cattle, promoting the creation of? animal feeds market, increasing access to finance and credit and improving the regulatory efficiency of the value chain (MALF, 2016).
+The dairy sector also contributes approximately 25% of total agricultural greenhouse gas (GHG) emissions in the country (FAO, 2017), and is a further source of indirect emissions through driving the conversion of forests and grasslands to crop and pastureland (Carter et al., 2015; Pfeiffer et al., 2012).
+Meeting food security and climate objectives therefore requires that Tanzania implement policies in the livestock sector that allow for growth in milk production concurrent with declining GHG emissions.